yezz123/authx/docs/configuration/Get-Started.md

 ## Models

-Pydantic models representing the data structure of a user.
+Pydantic models represent the data structure of a user.
 Base classes are provided with the required fields to make authentication work.
 You should sub-class each of them and add your own fields there.

 ➡️ [Models](models/index.md)